Row Filters

 User Variables

-Filter values can reference the connected developer's attributes using the double-brace syntax.
-User variables are resolved at query time, enabling dynamic per-user filtering without creating separate policies for each developer.
+Filter values can reference the connected developer's user attributes using the double-brace syntax {{user.NAME}}.
+User attributes are key/value pairs an org admin defines per user (for example tenant_id, department, region) — there are no built-in variables, so a variable resolves only to an attribute you have created.
+They are resolved at query time, enabling dynamic per-user filtering without creating separate policies for each developer.

 | Use Case | Column | Operator | Value |